The-Focus-AI/readbar/README.md

 - **Smart filtering** - Only shows PDF and EPUB files
 - **Recent files priority** - Displays the 15 most recently modified files across all monitored directories
 - **One-click opening** - Click any file in the menu to open it with the default application
+- **ChatGPT integration** - Hold Option (⌥) and click any PDF or EPUB to send it to ChatGPT for analysis
 - **Lightweight** - Runs efficiently in the background as a menubar-only app
 - **Multi-directory support** - Monitors three key locations:
   - `~/Downloads`